Gold rally hits pause as Fed rate decision looms

 Investors will also keep a tab on U.S. retail sales data due later in the day.
 The Bank of England and the Bank of Japan also meet this week to discuss monetary policy.

-Spot silver was flat at $30.76 per ounce after hitting a two-month high on Monday.
+Spot silver fell 0.1% to $30.72 per ounce after hitting a two-month high on Monday.

+"Investors cautious about paying record-high prices for gold may see better value in silver," Hansen added.

 (Reporting by Ashitha Shivaprasad in Bengaluru; Editing by Alexandra Hudson)